Laaen/MizipTools/README.md

 ### Recharge Tag
-Easy put amount of money you want, tap recharge, and you're done ;)
+Easy, put amount of money you want, tap recharge, and you're done ;)

 If the app crashes when recharging, it' likely to be the same reasons as for the "Dump tag"